 Receives executive direction from an administrative official of higher grade.

-Directs staff of the division.
+Directs Quality Assurance Managers and/or other staff of division.

 EXAMPLES OF DUTIES

 Directs staff and operations of the division;

 Develops or assists in development of related policies, procedures and regulations;

 Prepares or assists in preparation of division budget;